My Approach

 • Scale stage of venture lifecycle chevron

 After we’ve found product-market fit, a viable business model and a clear strategy, we begin the Scale stage.
 We build more stable practices and processes, ensuring the organization can endure in the long run.
-I support the transition to dedicated functional leaders as it becomes time to define and hire those roles.
+I support the transition to dedicated functional leaders as it becomes time to define and hire those roles, before stepping aside.

 My Framework